yybuxiu04/k8smeetup.github.io/docs/tasks/administer-cluster/dns-horizontal-autoscaling.md

+---
----title: Autoscale the DNS Service in a Cluster
+title: Autoscale the DNS Service in a Cluster
 ---

 {% capture overview %}